kawaiiDango/pano-scrobbler/instructions.md

-- If you intend to package a build for desktop, use [Bellsoft's GraalVM based on OpenJDK 25](https://bell-sw.com/pages/downloads/native-image-kit/) as your gradle JDK and run gradle packageUberJarForCurrentOS.
+- If you intend to package a build for desktop, use [Bellsoft's GraalVM based on OpenJDK 25](https://bell-sw.com/pages/downloads/native-image-kit/) as your Gradle JDK and run Gradle packageUberJarForCurrentOS.
 Also have [NSIS](https://nsis.sourceforge.io/Main_Page) installed in Program Files on Windows.

 - Run `./gradlew composeApp:exportLibraryDefinitions -PaboutLibraries.exportVariant=desktop`